 Whether you’re looking to settle in the Netherlands for the short term or are in it for the long-haul, signing up with a recruitment agency can help you in your job search.

-“At Undutchables, we’ve been running for 22 years – filling all sorts of roles, from entry-level administrative jobs to executive positions and more senior roles for experienced professionals” says Ilse.
+“At Undutchables, we’ve been running for more than 20 years.
+We fill all sorts of roles, from entry-level administrative jobs to executive positions and more senior roles for experienced professionals” says Ilse.

-“Understanding how the most in-demand industries and job types vary from city to city can be confusing, but with the help of a recruitment agency that offers national coverage, there’s no reason why you can’t find your ideal role.”
+“Understanding how the most in-demand industries and job types vary from city to city can be confusing.
+With the help of a recruitment agency that offers national coverage, there’s no reason why you can’t find your ideal role.”